careerist-qa/intro-to-python/lesson_9/homework.md

 ### FizzBuzz 🐝

-You've already solved the FizzBuzz problem, where you print "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both 3 and 5.
+You've already solved the FizzBuzz problem, where you print `Fizz` for multiples of 3, `Buzz` for multiples of 5, and `FizzBuzz` for multiples of both 3 and 5.

-Now, your task is to take your existing FizzBuzz code and wrap it into a function called fizzbuzz.
+Now, your task is to take your existing FizzBuzz code and wrap it into a function called `fizzbuzz`.

 #### Requirements
 - Create a function named fizzbuzz that takes a single argument, number.